 5. After the first coat dried, I applied a second coat of black paint to my dresser and drawer fronts because it needed it for coverage purposes.

 6. To attach the knobs to the drawer fronts, we simply measured to the center of the appliques and drilled through the front of the drawers.
 Luckily this time the length of the bolt on the knob was just about perfect for the thickness of the drawer front plus the applique, so we didn’t have to cut them to size.
 Score!

-On another note, I've kind of become intrigued by the idea of doing a faux bone inlay on a dresser... and am wondering if it might be fun to try some stencil work to achieve that on this dresser!
-All it would require is the right stencil (I've seen a few cool ones out here), some white paint and bam!
+On another note, I’ve kind of become intrigued by the idea of doing a faux bone inlay on a dresser… and am wondering if it might be fun to try some stencil work to achieve that on this dresser!
+All it would require is the right stencil (I’ve seen a few cool ones out here), some white paint and bam!
 But what do you guys think?
-To faux bone inlay or not to faux bone inlay... that is the question.
-Leave me comment and let me know your vote!
+To faux bone inlay or not to faux bone inlay… that is the question.
+Leave me a comment and let me know your vote!